Union Pines High School

 Union Pines High School is a four-year public high school located in Cameron, North Carolina.
 Opened in 1964, the school currently enrolls 1,359 students and is one of the three public high schools in the Moore County Public School Systems.

+Athletics

-Union Pines' sports teams are part of the Tri-County Conference, which includes schools in Harnett, Lee, and Moore counties.
+Union Pines is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 6A school.
+They are a part of the Carolina Pines 6A Conference, with conference member schools being in Lee, Harnett, and Johnston counties.
 The school has fielded several state championships in wrestling, tennis, golf, and basketball and individual state champions in wrestling, swimming, tennis, golf, and track and field.